Achieving word millionaires with a 75% EAL cohort

 Every student is set a termly points target, and they can log in to see this and their progress towards it at any time.
 We incorporate targets into our reading celebrations: we have an interhouse cup, where the class with the most pupils reaching their target receives the reading challenge cup every term.

 We also have a large board in the library with pictures of the children.
 Anyone who has read over 100,000 words in the year is added to the board.
 It’s very motivating, and the younger students in particular are excited to appear on it.
-We also have a millionaires board, which has bronze, silver and gold stars for those who read over 1 million, 2 million and 3 million words.
-We haven’t decided what to do for those who read over 4 million or 5 million words yet – we never thought this would be an issue, but we have one student in Year 7 who is already over 5 million words and well on her way to reading 6!
+We also have a millionaires’ board, which has bronze, silver and gold stars for those who read over one million, two million and three million words.
+We haven’t decided what to do for those who read over four million or five million words yet – we never thought this would be an issue, but we have one student in Year 7 who is already over five million words and well on her way to reading six!

 Spurring immediate growth with EAL students

 About 75% of our students have English as an additional language.
-We also have a significant percentage of parents that do not speak or read English and the school newsletter is on podcast in 5 different languages.
-As such we as a school need to put a strong focus on literacy, and an emphasis on learning to read and speak English.
-Accelerated Reader™ is something that these students can access though, even with limited English, because it’s so simple, and we are seeing it make a difference with them.
+We also have a significant percentage of parents that do not speak or read English and the school newsletter is on podcast in five different languages.
+As such, we as a school need to put a strong focus on literacy, and an emphasis on learning to read and speak English.
+Accelerated Reader™ is something that these students can access, even with limited English, because it’s so simple, and we are seeing it make a difference with them.

 The great thing with EAL students is that you can see large amounts of progress very quickly, and Accelerated Reader™ shows this progress to them, which then motivates them to continue putting effort in.
 We have students join with absolutely no knowledge of English, who appear on the reading leaderboard a year later; just recently we’ve had two Year 9 students who joined in Year 8 with no English language who have become word millionaires.